alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

   <li>waf-bypass - an open source tool to analyze the security of any WAF for False Positives and False Negatives using predefined and customizable payloads: https://github.com/nemesida-waf/waf-bypass</li>
   <li>metlo - an open-source API security platform: https://github.com/metlo-labs/metlo</li>
   <li>burp-vps-proxy - a Burp Suite extension that allows for the automatic creation and deletion of upstream SOCKS5 proxies on popular cloud providers from within Burp Suite: https://github.com/d3mondev/burp-vps-proxy</li>
+    <li>dastardly - a lightweight web application security scanner for your CI/CD pipeline: https://portswigger.net/burp/dastardly</li>
+  <li>burp-awesome-tls - this extension hijacks Burp's HTTP/TLS stack and allows you to spoof any browser fingerprint in order to make it more powerful and less prone to fingerprinting by all kinds of WAFs: https://github.com/sleeyax/burp-awesome-tls</li>
 </ul></br>
 <p2><b><u>XSS Resources</u></b></p2>
 <ul>